 I began playing around with writing music back in 1992 using an ancient Commodore Amiga computer and at first it was just a hobby.
 One day in the early 2000s, out of the blue, I was offered to make music for a mobile game.
 So I did.
-And this little game, in fact, was a game-changer (pun intented) for me as it set my career path.
+And this little game was, in fact, a game-changer for me (pun intended) as it set my career path.
 In the heyday of Java games the production studios were popping up like mushrooms; everybody and his aunt wanted to make games and that gave me a perfect opportunity to hone the skills.
-In 2009 I got myself involved in so called library or production music and commenced creating background instrumentals for media.
+In 2009 I got myself involved in so-called library or production music and commenced creating background instrumentals for media.
 And that's where I am today.
-In spare time I enjoy exploring retro-future funk territories with my project Melba or devote a bit of time to so called retro computer demoscene.
+In my spare time I enjoy exploring retro-future funk territories with my project Melba or devote a bit of time to so-called retro computer demoscene.

 Some of my clients: Fresh Games, Sirocco, Vivid Games, Infinite Dreams, Cloud Technologies.

 Beyond that, give me a nice pair of naturals and I'm a happy boy.

 I make music.

 I was born in a log cabin, raised by wolves...
 Ah, screw it!